By Laura Potts, Digital Marketing Specialist

 The warm weather is here, and it’s a perfect time to head outdoors.
 What better way to spend a beautiful afternoon than on a hike with your dog?
 Let me just say, I love hiking!
 It’s a great, free way to clear my mind and get some exercise with my dogs.
 Before you head out, here are a few points to keep in mind.

-Are you ready for fleas and ticks?
 Unfortunately, this is the only bad part of hiking.
 Warm weather and wooded areas can equal fleas and ticks.
 A good monthly treatment plan beforehand and an “inspection” of your pets before getting back in the car can help tremendously in preventing a bug problem.
+Happy hiking!